LogoLogo

 The first step in using the Robot paradigm is to create your own Robot subclass.
 This will maintain all of the commands and subsystems you want to utilize.
 Also note that you can schedule and register new commands and subsystems from outside the Robot class using the schedule() and register() methods.

 A major downside of the Robot class is that it shares the common commands and subsystems for every use in the OpModes.
-A recommendation is to create an enum inside of your robot implementation that specifies TeleOp versus Autonomous so that when the object is constructed, it uses the desired CommandScheduler instance.
+A recommendation is to create an inside of your robot implementation that specifies TeleOp versus Autonomous so that when the object is constructed, it uses the desired CommandScheduler instance.

 Below is an example of utilizing this feature.